gaarutyunov/graph-typer/README.md

-# GraphTyper: Neural Types Inference from Code Represented as Graphs
+# GraphTyper: Neural Types Inference from Code Represented as Graph

 ## Citation